 - Nearly half (46% to be exact) of all searches have local intent.

-- The common “near me” searches that trigger map listings have risen 900% in the past two years (source Chatmeter)
+- According to Chatmeter, the common “near me” searches that trigger map listings have risen 900% in the past two years.

-- Local searches result in a purchase 28% of the time (source hubspot)
+- According to Hubspot, local searches result in a purchase 28% of the time.

-- An offline purchase is the result of nearly 78% of local searches on mobile devices( source)
+- An offline purchase is the result of nearly 78% of local searches on mobile devices, according to SEO Tribunal.

-- Position one on the map pack results in 24% of all clicks (source)
+- Position one on the map pack results in 24% of all clicks, also according to SEO Tribunal.

 How do you rank for local searches?

-The very first and most critical step is your Google My Business listing.
+The very first and most critical step is your Google Business Profile listing (formerly Google My Business).
 This is the most valuable asset a local business has, second only to your website.
 You will either need to claim or create your listing and then optimize.